Home theater sound systems

 Audio accounts for 50 percent of the cinema experience.
 That's why your sound system and room acoustics are every bit as important as your TV.

-Good two-channel stereo can create a holographic space—but with all the sound in front of you.
+Good two-channel stereo can create a holographic space — but with all the sound in front of you.
 Conventional 5.1- and 7.1-channel surround sound can involve you more deeply in the onscreen action.
-Dolby Atmos® is a revolutionary new technology that uses "objects" and overhead sound to create moving audio that flows all around you.
+Dolby Atmos® is a revolutionary new technology that creates an immersive soundscape with audio that can be placed anywhere in the room and even move around you.

-Note that some advanced sound bars include Dolby Atmos and offer an alternative to the traditional setups.
+Note that some advanced soundbars are enabled with Dolby Atmos and offer an alternative to the traditional setups.

 There's no substitute for listening to the speakers you're thinking about before you buy.
 But where do you start?

-There are thousands of speakers out there, but stores carry only a relative few.
-And side-by-side comparisons are often not that useful.
+While there are thousands of speakers out there, most stores only carry a few and side-by-side comparisons often aren't that useful.
 For one thing, the showroom will sound much different than your listening area at home.
 So make your room size your starting point.

 Here are a few tips:

+- Choose music or movies you know well.
 Familiarity with the music is key to making judgments about a speaker.
-If a store doesn't let you use your own discs, shop somewhere else.
-And remember, none of us hears in exactly the same way.
+If a store doesn't let you play your own music, shop somewhere else.
+And remember, no one hears in exactly the same way.
 Trust your own ears.

 If you choose a component system, the A/V receiver (also known as the AVR) is your control center and power source.
 It combines: